|

 TALKED WITH AUTHOR NGO THE VINH

-MANH TRINH [NMT]: Please tell us your
+NGUYEN MANH TRINH [NMT]: Please tell us your life history.

-THE VINH [NTV]: I was born in 1941 in
+NGO THE VINH [NTV]: I was born in 1941 in Thanh

-Thanh Hoa province.
-That's not where
+Hoa province.

-school then.
-I graduated from Saigon
+father was teaching school then.
+I

-University's Faculty of Medicine in 1968.
+graduated from Saigon University's Faculty of Medicine in 1968.
+During my medical training, I joined the

-general secretary, then as editor-in-chief, of the monthly magazine Tinh
+editorial staff, initially as general secretary, then as editor-in-chief, of

-magazine was suspended in 1967.
+was suspended in 1967.
 After

 graduation, I served as Chief Surgeon of the 81st Airborne Ranger